betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 ```

-- **Time until the jump is less than what we define:** Check whether the seconds left on the countdown timer are less than what we define in cell F3 in the 'RATINGS' worksheet.
+- **Time until the jump is less than what we define:** Check whether the seconds left on the countdown timer are less than what we define in cell F3 in the 'SETTINGS' worksheet.
 This one's a bit complicated, as the time is actually returned as a percentage of a 24-hour day, which you need to convert into positive or negative seconds.
 [You can read about the formula here](https://www.betangel.com/forum/viewtopic.php?t=7657) or just keep it simple by referencing the value in cell E2 of the 'SETTINGS' worksheet (named 'TimeTillJump1'), where we've already done the calculations for you.

 ``` excel hl_lines="7"
 =IF(